AdaCore/langkit-query-language/lkql_checker/doc/generated/predefined_rules.rst

 The ``Metrics_Cyclomatic_Complexity`` rule takes a positive integer as upper bound.
 A program unit that is an executable body exceeding this limit will be flagged.

-This rule has the following optional parameter for the ``+R`` option and for LKQL rule options files:
+This rule has the following parameters for the ``+R`` option and for LKQL rule options files:

+*N: int*
+   Maximum cyclomatic complexity a body can have without being flagged, all bodies with a higher index will be flagged.

 *Exempt_Case_Statements: bool*
    Whether to count the complexity introduced by ``case`` statement or ``case``